How do you pick a doctor? Here are 6 tips.

 - Pediatrician — Pediatricians are trained to care for the specific needs of growing infants, children and teenagers.

 - Well-connected — A physician’s hospital affiliation may also be valuable to know in the event you need more serious care.
-Choosing a PCP with a strong relationship with a reputable hospital provides access to specialties like cardiovascular care, cancer treatment and surgical services, if needed.
+Choosing a provider with a strong relationship with a reputable hospital provides access to specialties like cardiovascular care, cancer treatment and surgical services, if needed.

 - Location, location, location — Having a doctor whose office is close to your work will help insure you make your regular appointments and make it easier to get into the office when you’re not feeling well.
 Also, check to make certain the office is open when you need it.
 Many physician practices not only offer expanded evening and weekend hours, but allow other practice physicians to see you if your chosen physician isn’t available.